DonAvworo/Portfolio-Update/README 2.md

     I have also added a button to the Hire-Me page.
 This button will take you to my resume.
 The resume is in PDF format.
 If you do not have Adobe Acrobat Reader, you can download it for free at www.adobe.com.
-The PDF file is stores in the image folder inside the assets folder.
+The PDF file is stored in the image folder inside the assets folder.

     Noticable bugs: